 Dr. David Feinstein, clinical psychologist, say’s that ancient acupuncture, and tapping on acupressure points (EFT Tapping) biologically calms the brain.
 Dr. Feinstein and his Harvard colleagues who have done lab studies believe EFT tapping stimulates the production of hormones which message the amygdala that our situation is actually safe, so the amygdala stops the cortisol flood and turns down or off the threat response.

 You never know when those internal triggers, or buttons, will get pushed.
-It’s wonderful to have a tool to help you calm yourself, often in moments, instead of hours, days or weeks or much longer.
+It’s wonderful to have a tool to help you calm your nervous system, often in moments, instead of hours, days or weeks or much longer.

 Fear is expensive… Emotional Freedom is priceless!